akka/akka/akka-docs/project/migration-guide-1.3.x-2.0.x.rst

 Java
 ~~~~

-In the ScalaSTM JavaAPI helpers there are atomic methods which accept
+In the ScalaSTM Java API helpers there are atomic methods which accept
 ``java.lang.Runnable`` and ``java.util.concurrent.Callable``.

 v1.3::